functndev/nx-nestjs-starter/README.md

   `./libs/api/types` and the second is in `./libs/shared/types` so it's clear what lib is the shared types and what lib is the api specific types.
 In general, we want to discuss new library names before we generate them.
+- **[Types]**: Always evaluate in which scope we need types.
+If the types are only needed on module level, keep it in the module.
+If we need types on the api app level, put it in the apps type lib.
+Always think on how we can keep changes local to a library to keep the computation and build time as minimal as possible.

 ## Starting instructions